PixInsight/PCL/README.md

 In order to use the PCL build system to compile and link PCL-based code, a number of environment variables must be defined on all platforms.

-With the following environment variables correctly defined, you can generate makefiles and project files for your modules on all platforms automatically with the Makefile Generator script, which we have included as a standard tool on all PixInsight Core distributions.
+With the following environment variables correctly defined, you can generate makefiles and project files for your modules on all platforms automatically with the Makefile Generator script, which we have included as a standard tool on all PixInsight core distributions.

 **PCLDIR**